 Forms of alternative investing vs ETF investing

-While different forms of alternative investing may be appealing to investors, they are not everyone’s cup of tea.
+While different forms of alternative investing strategies may be appealing to investors, they are not everyone’s cup of tea.
 Investing in alternative assets means high minimum investments, more fees and lower liquidity when compared with conventional financial assets.
 Moreover, due to lack of regulation, alternative investments are also prone to investment frauds and scams.

 For instance, investors can invest directly in private equity, but it involves a lot of initial capital, along with high risks and low liquidity.
 On the contrary, the same investors can invest in ETFs that track the performance of alternatives indices.
 For example, iShares Listed Private Equity UCITS ETF that tracks the performance of the S&P Listed Private Equity Index or Xtrackers LPX Private Equity Swap UCITS ETF that tracks the performance of LPX Major Market Total Return Index.

-Why investing in ETFs is a good alternative
+Why investing in ETFs is a good alternative?

 ETF stands for exchange-traded fund.
 A fund pools investors’ money and invests it into securities and assets.
-In the case of alternative asset ETFs, they own underlying assets like gold, foreign currency, cryptocurrency, private equity, or real estate, and divide the ownership of these assets into shares.
+In the case of alternative asset ETFs, they own underlying assets like gold, foreign currency, cryptocurrency, private equity, or real estate and divide the ownership of these assets into shares.
 These shares are then traded on the exchange.
 Thus, these assets become indirectly owned by investors.

 Investing in ETFs is a popular alternative to investing in both traditional assets and alternative assets directly for the following reasons: